 We monitor data 24 hours per day and per calendar month, so your data counter resets on the First of each month.

 There’s no hard cap, so your service will never be shut off or throttled for using too much data.
 For speed tiers without unlimited data, we’ll automatically provide an additional 50 GB and apply a $10 charge to your account if you exceed your data allowance.

 We send email notifications when you reach 75%, 90%, and 100% of your monthly data allowance.
 You can also sign up for text alerts to receive text message notifications regarding data usage.

 How do I view my data usage?

 - From here you can view day-by-day breakdowns of the current and previous two months of data usage, as well as total usage for the current and previous three months.
-Downloaded data displays in green, upload in yellow.
+Downloaded data displays in blue, upload in yellow.
 Hover your cursor over a particular day or month’s data to view the specific amounts used.